 To start your own business, you’ll need to set up a website, a place where you can advertise your services.
 Ready to get started?
-I found this book on Amazon, The Bootstrap VA: The Go-Getter’s Guide to Becoming a Virtual Assistant, Getting and Keeping Clients, and More, it got excellent reviews.
+Enroll in this mini-course, Jumpstart Your Virtual Assistant Business (In 4 Quick Steps).

 17. Car Detailing

-Another easy business to start is car detailing.
+Another easy business idea is car detailing.
 For about $400 you can buy all the supplies that you need to start washing vehicles.
 Depending on where you live, you might need a garage to work in.

 18. Dog Groomer